-The technologies for self-driving vehicles are maturing fast.
-Indeed, cars that drive themselves are operating on the streets of a city near you today, albeit with a safety driver inside, ready and available to take over.
+That said, the technologies for fully self-driving cars continue to mature.
+Indeed, cars that drive themselves are operating on the streets of a city near you today, albeit with a human driver inside, ready and available to take over for safety.
 As the technical difficulties are significant, some believe that it will be a long and winding road to get to full autonomy.
 However, while this is true, the challenges are well-known, and the reality is that these are being overcome as we speak.

 Some automakers claim that they already have complete self-driving capabilities, but these are limited to what is considered Level 2 autonomy (there are six levels – from zero, meaning no automation, to Level 5, which is complete automation).